Regulatory Model Numbers

 6. Verify the new power supply operation by issuing the show environment power command.

-switch#show environment power
+switch# show environment power

-The output of the command lists the power supplies in operation and includes the one you replaced.
+The command output lists the power supplies in operation and includes the one you replaced.

 Fan Modules

-Fan module requirements when hot swapping the modules.
+Fan module requirements when hot-swapping the modules.

 Removing a Fan Module